Check response curve data for common issues

 expected_npts

-is set to a negative number, then this check will be skipped.- driving_column
+is set to a negative number, then this check will be skipped.
+See below for more details.- driving_column

 The name of a column that is systematically varied to produce each curve; for example, in a light response curve, this would typically by